Personal Immigration

 • Your relationship is genuine and subsisting;

-• You intend to marry within six months of your arrival in the UK;
+• You intend to marry or enter into a civil partnership within six months of your arrival in the UK;

 • Any previous relationships have broken down permanently;